rdiaz02/Zotero-to-Referey/README.md

 a user-specified server, but then, that is not a workable solution if you want offline access to all and any of your PDFs.
-Zojo seems to have an option where you can access your local PDFs, but Zojo does not show collections or tags (yes, you can search, but this is not very convenient).
+Zojo seems to have an option where you can access your local PDFs, but Zojo does not show collections or tags (yes, you can search, but I do not find this very convenient).
 Zotfile often requires too much manual intervention (see my [attempts to use Zotfile](http://ligarto.org/rdiaz/Zotero-Mendeley-Tablet.html#sec-6-2)
 ---this might be that I never actually fully understood how to use Zotfile) and, even if you manage to automate that, you have the PDFs in the tablet but you loose the rest of the structure (tags, collections) from your Zotero db which, again, makes things a lot less useful: I do not just want the bare PDFs.

 Given the above,